singaround/songbook/songs/the-fishermans-wife-the-fishermans-wife.md

   - fishing
   - Scotland
 date: 2019-04-28T12:40:44.903Z
-Description: A song from Aberdeen, in Scots.
+description: A song from Aberdeen, in the Scots language.
 Translations of words and phrases are provided at the bottom of the page.
 ---
 Fa wid be a fisherman's wife\
 Tae work wi' a tub an a scrubber an' a knife\